sbormann/ioBroker.iqontrol/README.md

 You can save it as Web-App on iOS-Homescreen and it looks and feels like a nativ app.
 It´s fully customizable.

+## You need...
+* Nodejs 8 or higher
+* socketIO has to be enabled in web-adapter

 ## How to use
 * Start creating views.
 	You can consider views as something like a pages.